ntaylor0000/google-data-analytics-professional-certificate/6 - Share Data Through the Art of Visualization/README.md

 <details>
 <summary>Module 4</summary>

-**Always remember the stakeholder**

-Successful data analysts balance the needs and expectations of their team and the stakeholders they support.
-In this part of the course, you’ll learn strategies for managing stakeholder expectations while establishing clear communication with your team.
+**Develop presentations and slideshows**

+In this part of the course, you’ll discover how to give an effective presentation about your data analysis.
+This final module teaches you to construct insightful presentations that resonate with your audience.
+You'll learn to anticipate and address potential questions and to articulate the limitations of your data, ensuring a robust and credible narrative for your stakeholders.

 **Learning Objectives**
-- Discuss communication best practices for the data analyst including reference to office communication, conflict resolution, facilitating meetings, and status reports
+- Describe best practices for addressing the question-and-answer section of a presentation
-- Discuss the importance of focus on stakeholder expectations
-- Identify common limitations with data, with specific reference to speed versus accuracy and responding to time-sensitive requests
+- Consider the caveats and limitations associated with the data in a presentation
+- Differentiate between strong and weak presentation content
+- Describe how junior data analysts are expected to use their presentation skills
+- Explain principles and practices associated with effective presentations
+- Identify appropriate responses to presentation objections

 **Lessons**
+- The art and science of presentations
+- Presentation skills and practices
+- Data caveats and limitations
-- Balance team and stakeholder needs
+- Listen, respond, and include
-- Clear communication is key
-- Amazing teamwork
 - Module 4 challenge
 - Course wrap-up